-No. Even though they are from the same family of rhizome, part of a plant that grows underground, they are not the same thing.
-They look very similar too, even the leafy parts, but they taste worlds apart and should not be used interchangeably.
+No. Even though they are from the same family of rhizomes, part of a plant that grows underground, they are not the same thing.
+They look very similar, even the leafy parts, but they taste worlds apart and should not be used interchangeably.

 How to freeze galangal

-Freezing galangal is exceptionally easy and convenient.
-If you are able to find a tube of fresh galangal, grab it for cooking and freeze some for future recipes.
-To freeze galangal, you simply wash, towel dry, and chop into small round chunks of around 1-1.5 inch pieces and freeze them in either a zip lock bag or a small glass container.
-For use in cooking, remove the frozen pieces one small section at a time.
-Let thaw lightly and use as instructed by recipes.
+Freezing galangal is exceptionally easy. f you can find fresh galangal, grab it for cooking and freezing for future recipes.
+To freeze galangal, wash, towel dry, and chop into small round chunks of around 1-1.5 inch pieces and freeze them in a zip lock bag or a small glass container.
+For cooking, remove the frozen pieces one small section at a time.
+Let thaw lightly and use as instructed by the recipes.